tidymass/metid/README.md

 # Usage

-Please see the `Help document` page to get the instruction of `metid`.
+Please see the `Help documents` page to get the instruction of `metid`.

 ## Need help?